XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/xchaincreatebridge.md

 The `XChainCreateBridge` transaction defines a new cross-chain bridge entrance on one of the chains that the bridge connects.
 It includes information about the type of tokens being exchanged.
 To fully set up a bridge, this transaction must be executed on both chains, alongside setting up witness servers.

 The complete production-grade setup would also include a `SignerListSet` transaction on the two door accounts for the witnesses’ signing keys, as well as disabling the door accounts’ master key.
-This would ensure that the funds are truly in control of the witness servers.
+This would ensure that the witness servers are truly in control of the funds.

 ## Example {{currentpage.name}} JSON